Official Events

 Trophies

 A driver/team can only win a maximum of one trophy per event.
 This ensures that the number of trophies in the trophy table corresponds to the number of successful event participations.
+A maximum of one set of Elite and Pro class trophies and any number of sets of Sport class trophies may be awarded per event.

 Trophy table